tomwhartung/jmws_accoutrements/books/1-marketing/2-brainstorming.md

     - Three or more adjectives for each, at least one each positive, neutral, and negative
   - Thinking-Green versus Feeling-Red
     - Three or more adjectives for each, at least one each positive, neutral, and negative
 - What horizontal and vertical lines represent
+  - These images use:
+    - Vertical lines to represent the preference the person directs outwardly
+    - Horizontal lines to represent the preference the person directs inwardly
+  - When the dominant function is directed outwardly, the image contains a long vertical line to the left of the image's center
+    - These are extraverts and it is usually quickly obvious who they are
+  - When the dominant function is directed inwardly, the image contains a long vertical line underneath the image's center
+    - These are introverts and it often takes some time to learn who they are
+  - When a person's preferences are very strong, these lines may get lost, but they are there

 ### Who: